LCL-1729/CPSC_483_final_project/README.md

-Step 1:
+Step 1:\n
-Create a virtual environment that contains the packages in Requirements.txt.
+Create a virtual environment that contains the packages in Requirements.txt.\n Step 2:\n
-Step 2:
 Run "python graph.py".